gomidi/midi/README.md

 ## Stability / API / Semantic Versioning

-[This excellent blog post by Peter Bourgon](https://peter.bourgon.org/blog/2020/09/14/siv-is-unsound.html) describes perfectly the problem, I have with `Go modules`'s take on `semantic versioning`.
+[This excellent blog post by Peter Bourgon](https://peter.bourgon.org/blog/2020/09/14/siv-is-unsound.html) describes perfectly the problem, I have with `Go modules`' take on `semantic versioning`.

 First of all, the API of this library is large (if you use all of it, which is unlikely) and generally stable.
 There may be small incompatibilities from time to time that will only affect a small amount of users and